Skip to main content

 • A child being hit after exiting a school bus (by a driver who illegally passed the stopped bus)

-• A child being injured while riding on the bus (from a sudden stop, a fall, or a collision)
+• A child being injured while riding the bus (from a sudden stop, a fall, or a collision) -- see our child injured in an accident scenario guide for the special rules that apply

 The critical legal distinction is who caused the accident and who you need to file a claim against.
-If the school bus (and its driver) caused the accident, you are dealing with a government entity -- and that changes everything about how your claim works.
+If the school bus driver caused the accident, you are dealing with a government entity -- and that changes everything about how your claim works.

 The NC Tort Claims Act

-School buses in NC are operated by county school systems, which are government entities.
+School buses operated by county school systems are government-owned.
 Under the legal doctrine of sovereign immunity, government entities cannot be sued in the same way as private individuals or companies.
 However, the NC Tort Claims Act partially waives this immunity.

 N.C.
 Gen. Stat.
 143-291